 If you want to change any detail of your confirmed booking, we will do our best to make the changes.
 However, we must receive your notice in writing by post or email.
 We may agree to accept notice over the telephone, but this should be arranged with us first.
 Also, we cannot guarantee that the owner concerned will be able to meet your request.
 You may be asked for a payment of £26 with this notice for each change.
 Plus you will have to pay any costs we have to pay to the owner.
 We will charge for any amendment at the current brochure price, which may be different from the price in the brochure from which you booked your chosen arrangements.
 We may treat changes to your dates or accommodation as a cancellation of the original booking and so you will have to pay cancellation charges.

 If you have to, or want to, cancel your booking, you must phone us on the number shown on your booking confirmation as soon as possible.
 The day we receive your notice by phone to cancel is the date on which we will cancel your booking with the owner.

-You may also receive a full refund if you cannot reach your holiday destination due to snow or flood conditions or as a result of being involved in an accident while on the way there. ( This only applies if you have made every effort to try to complete your journey.
-You will need to produce evidence from the police or Highways Agency) Although a refund is available in these circumstances you may prefer to delay your arrival.
-In these cases you will receive a 15% refund for each 24 hour delay (up to a maximum of 72 hours = 45% (For short breaks, you will receive a fixed refund of 45% for all arrivals delayed for more than 24 hours.
+You may be eligible for a full refund if you cannot reach your holiday destination at all due to snow or flood conditions or as a result of being involved in an accident while on the way there.
+(This only applies if you have made every effort to try to complete your journey.
+You will need to produce evidence of this including from the police or Highways Agency).
+Although a refund is available in these circumstances you may prefer to delay your arrival.
+If you choose to delay in these circumstances you will receive a 15% refund for each 24 hour delay (up to a maximum of 72 hours = 45% (For short breaks, you will receive a fixed refund of 45% for all arrivals delayed for more than 24 hours).

 If you have already paid insurance premiums, booking fees, credit-card charges and administration fees, we will not refund these if you cancel.